Part 1: Aiming For Euphoria With ALA Chelation

 - At the end of the round, the last ALA half-life, there will be a small amount of mercury left that does get redistributed.
 In a perfect world this is not ideal.
 But, according to Cutler’s science, taking ALA every 3 hours for a 72 hour round means that there will be a net movement of mercury out of the body and only a small amount left to redistribute after the last dose of ALA.
 The body supposedly can heal from this small amount.

 - There is an exception to this rule.
 Some people will need to take the ALA even more frequently if their body metabolizes it faster.
-As this is not my case, I did not document that info here.

 Is a round 64, 72 hours, or longer?